vmenger/deduce-classic/README.md

-# Deduce: de-identification method for Dutch medical text
+# Deduce-classic: archived de-identification method for Dutch medical text

 > Hello!
 This project contains the *classic* version of DEDUCE: the version as released with [Menger et al (2017)](http://www.sciencedirect.com/science/article/pii/S0736585316307365).
 It is an archived project, to ensure the specific validated version remains available for those who need it.
 The maintained and updated version is available at [vmenger/deduce](https://github.com/vmenger/deduce).
 Note that this classic version is not pip installable, but only by cloning and installing locally (see installation guidelines).
 Running `pip install deduce` on the other hand will install the latest version.
 >